pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added option to open submenu items by click in Mega Menu widget.
 - Tweak: Added VH unit for Height option in Maps widget.
-- Fixed: Grid Items are not focusable if lightbox option is disabled in Media Grid widget.
+- Fixed: Grid Items are not focusable if lightbox option is disabled in Media Gallery widget.
 - Fixed: Submenu content disappears issue in Mega Menu widget.
 - Fixed: Icon Colors not applied properly on SVG icons.